tom-howard/ros/docs/others/amr31001/lab2.md

 #### :material-pen: Exercise 2: Odometry-based Navigation {#ex2}

 Now that we know about the odometry system and what it tells us, let's see how this could be used as a feedback signal to inform robot navigation.
-You may recall that [last time](./lab1.md#ex6) you created a ROS Node to make your robot to follow a square motion path on the floor.
-This was time-based though: given the speed of motion (tuning or moving forwards) it was possible to determine the time it would take for the robot to move by a required distance.
-Having determined this, we then added timers to our node, to control the switch between moving forwards and turning on the spot, in order to generate the square motion path.
+You may recall that last time you created a ROS Node to make your robot to follow a square motion path on the floor.
+This was time-based though: given the speed of motion (turning or moving forwards) it was possible to determine the time it would take for the robot to move by a required distance.
+Having determined this, we then added timers to our node, to control the switch between moving forwards and turning on the spot, in order to generate the square motion path (approximately).

-In theory though, we can do all this with odometry instead, so let's have a go at that now...
+In theory though, we can do all this much more effectively with odometry data instead, so let's have a go at that now...

 1. Open up the `amr31001` ROS package that you downloaded earlier into VS Code using the following command in **TERMINAL 1**: